Black church, NHL's Penguins reach historic land-use accord

 He hopes the agreement, and the larger efforts to remake the site, can serve as a model for other U.S. cities with the wounds of similar mid-20th century urban renewal projects.

-"We have the ability to do good and work with a group of people and a church that's trying to do good," he said in an interview, adding a biblical aphorism: "To whom much is given, much is expected."
+"We have the ability to do good and work with a group of people and a church that's trying to do good," he said.

-The announcement was scheduled for Friday at an outdoor setting on the former arena site, preceded by a worship service, underscoring the role of faith as a motivating and organizing source for Bethel's efforts.

-The aptly named Hill District — rises steeply to the east of the city's central business district — became in the 20th century a hub for Black culture, renowned for its jazz clubs and other cultural touchstones portrayed in many of the plays of acclaimed dramatist August Wilson.
+The aptly named Hill District — rising steeply to the east of Pittsburgh's central business district — became a hub for Black culture in the 20th century, renowned for its jazz clubs and other cultural touchstones portrayed in many of the plays of acclaimed dramatist August Wilson.

 Bethel AME had a prominent role in that community.
 Founded around 1808 and considered Pittsburgh's oldest Black church, it was active from its earliest years in childhood education and civil rights.
 It opened a large brick church in 1906 in the Lower Hill District, with rounded arches and a prominent tower, home to 3,000 members at its peak.

-But in the 1950s, public officials from the Urban Redevelopment Authority of Pittsburgh declared much of the Lower Hill to be blighted.
-It oversaw demolition of about 1,300 buildings across 95 acres, displacing over 8,000 people, more than 400 business and multiple houses of worship— although not a mostly white Catholic church, as Bethel members have noted.
+But in the 1950s, the Urban Redevelopment Authority of Pittsburgh declared much of the Lower Hill to be blighted.
+It oversaw demolition of about 1,300 buildings across 95 acres, displacing over 8,000 people, more than 400 business and multiple houses of worship — although a mostly white Catholic church was passed over, Bethel members have noted.

 A cross-town highway, civic arena and some housing were built in the former neighborhood, but other planned structures never materialized.

-The result was a concrete and asphalt gash between the downtown and the Hill District, which continues to struggle economically.
+The result was a concrete and asphalt gash between the downtown and the remaining parts of the Hill District, which continues to struggle economically.

-The Penguins came into existence in 1967, playing in the original arena and then a newer one nearby after the old one was demolished.
+In the beginning, the Penguins played in the original arena and then a newer one nearby after the former was demolished.
 Under agreements with public authorities, the franchise has development rights to 28 acres of the former arena site.
 A 26-story mixed-use building is on the rise, and a small urban park has opened, with other projects on the drawing board.

 Bethel, meanwhile, now worships further up in the Hill District.
-Its more modest, modern sanctuary is bathed in the light of stained-glass windows telling stories of the Bible and honoring Methodist stalwarts such as AME pioneer Richard Allen.
+Its more modest, modern sanctuary is bathed in the light of stained-glass windows telling stories of the Bible and honoring Methodist stalwarts such as AME pioneer and fellow Pennsylvanian Richard Allen.

-Among those planning to attend Friday's announcement is Bishop Kurt Kusserow of the Southwestern Pennsylvania Synod of the Evangelical Lutheran Church in America.

 When ELCA leaders learned that the killer had been a member of one of its churches, they called for members of their predominately white denomination to build ties with AME churches.